 Wow, I could finally find some headspace to sit down and write.
 With my desk surrounded with notepads, pens and a regular cup of coffee, I am all set.
 The cursor keeps blinking, and I find myself staring at the wall thinking about pizzas and true love.
 I somehow gather myself and violently type whatever random words come to my mind and read that sentence in seven different voices.
 Then I delete everything and find myself wondering if I could ever be able to finish this article.

 This is my constant struggle with writing and I guess I could say it’s pretty much the same with all content creators.
 Not that all content creators think of pizzas and true love while they’re working but you get the point, right?

 This is what I like to call, “The Tyranny of Creativity”, because “writer’s block” has already been taken and it’s not something that is only experienced by writers.
-A lot of time, we find ourselves in the middle of a creative block, not because we turn into a blank slate but because of the misconceptions that we have bred inside us, which hinders us from exercising the full potential of our minds.
+A lot of time, we find ourselves in the middle of a creative block, not because we turn into a blank slate or something but because of the misconceptions that we have bred inside us, which hinders us from exercising the full potential of our minds.
 I believe that creative block is a purely psychological phenomenon and can be turned around if we eradicate some of the misconceptions we have about creating.

 Misconception #1- The Exceptional Bus